gillianbc/spring-rest/README.md

 ## Controller
 There is a Controller class for the REST endpoints for GET, POST, PUT, DELETE
 ## Model
-There is a RequestModel class for the incoming requests which handles the validation There is a ResponseModel class for the persisted entity
+There is a RequestModel class for the incoming requests which handles the validation.

+There is a ResponseModel class for the persisted entity